Ernie Accorsi: New York Giants

 Accorsi joined the Giants in 1994 and served as an assistant to the general manager, legendary George Young, until he succeeded Young in 1998.

 The Giants made one Super Bowl appearance under Accorsi in Super Bowl XXXV, which they lost to the Baltimore Ravens, 34–7.
 They won two NFC East division titles (2000 and 2005) while making the playoffs four times (2000, 2002, 2005, and 2006).

-Accorsi's highest profile personnel move came at the 2004 NFL draft, where he traded Giants first-round draft choice quarterback Philip Rivers and three draft picks (a third-round pick in 2004 and first-round and 5th-round picks in 2005) to the San Diego Chargers for Number 1 overall draft choice quarterback Eli Manning, giving the Giants a young franchise quarterback.
+Accorsi's highest profile personnel move came at the 2004 NFL draft, where he traded Giants first-round draft choice quarterback Philip Rivers and three draft picks (a third-round pick in 2004 and first-round and 5th-round picks in 2005) to the San Diego Chargers for their first overall draft choice quarterback Eli Manning, which gave the Giants a young franchise quarterback.
 The move met with the approval of Giants fans, who cheered loudly when the trade was announced by Commissioner Paul Tagliabue.

 Manning then led the Giants to playoff appearances in 2005 and 2006.
-In 2007, Manning led the Giants to three straight road playoff victories, culminating in a victory over the then-undefeated Patriots in Super Bowl XLII.
+In 2007, Manning led the Giants to three straight road playoff victories, culminating in a victory over the then-undefeated New England Patriots in Super Bowl XLII.
 Following the 2011 season, Manning would capture the Super Bowl XLVI title.
 Manning was named MVP of both Super Bowl XLII and XLVI, validating Accorsi's belief that Manning was a star talent.

 Accorsi was also responsible for drafting Osi Umenyiora, Chris Snee, Justin Tuck, Mathias Kiwanuka, and Brandon Jacobs, as well as signing Antonio Pierce, Kareem McKenzie, Plaxico Burress, and Fred Robbins as free agents.
 He hired former head coach Tom Coughlin after the dismissal of Jim Fassel following the 2003 season.

-Accorsi retired in early 2007.
+Accorsi expressed a desire to retire several times prior to the end of the 2006 season (stating the 2002 and 2005 seasons in particular).
+Insisting that the team still had quality talent that could be handled well for his successor, he retired at the close of the 2006 season.
+He was replaced by Jerry Reese.

 Although not a member of the staff in 2007, Accorsi was given a Super Bowl ring after the Giants win against the New England Patriots in Super Bowl XLII.

+As a general manager for three teams, Accorsi went 138–140–2.